maayaankk/HeaderPortfolio/README.md

 3. Bootstrap5 for all the stylings and responsive view

 ## Hosting of this website
-Here we have used firebase for hositing the website
+Here we have used firebase for hositing the website.
+Here we have use firebase for just hosting purpose no database is been connected to the website